Father of formerly missing Markham children charged with murder, parental abduction

 MARKHAM, Ill.
-(WLS) --The father of two Markham children who were the subject of an Amber Alert Wednesday has been charged with first degree murder and parental abduction.
+(WLS) --The Markham father who allegedly kidnapped his two children has been charged with the murder of their mother.

-Lynn Washington, 46, was taken into police custody Friday morning.
+Lynn Washington, 46, was taken into police custody Friday and charged with first degree murder and parental abduction.

-Detectives found 2-year-old Jordyn Washington and 3-year-old Lynn Roby were found at their paternal grandmother's home in Harvey Thursday afternoon.
-Police said the children were safe and were taken to the Markham Police Department.
+2-year-old Jordyn Washington and 3-year-old Lynn Roby were the subject of an Amber Alert issued Wednesday evening.
+The children were found safe at their paternal grandmother's home in Harvey Thursday afternoon and were taken to the Markham Police Department.

-"They were at their grandmother's house," Sanders said.
-"Detectives went by there.
-She complied with our request.
-We don't know where they were prior to us recovering them."

-Washington was believed to have the children at the time they went missing, police said.
-Authorities said the children may have been in danger during that time.

-Markham police said the children's mother, 27-year-old Lakisha Roby, was shot to death at a BP gas station at 167th & Pulaski at 1:34 a.m.
+Markham police said the children's mother, 27-year-old Lakisha Roby, was shot to death at a Markham gas station at 1:34 a.m.
 Wednesday.

-Washington was wanted for questioning in connection with both Roby's death and the disappearance of his children.
-He is considered to be a person of interest in Roby's death.

 Court records show that Roby filed a domestic battery complaint with Hazel Crest police in November 2016 that claimed Washington punched, bit and choked her.
 In March 2017, Roby filed for a protection order against Washington.